voxic/ntnx-map-mono/README.md

 !["User config"](readme-assets/users.png)

 ## Crawler
-The crawler fetches configured PC's from the database and crawls them for information
+The crawler fetches configured PC's from the database and crawls them for information.

 ## API
 The API is built using Express and Node.js.
 It is responsible for autenticating users, and delivering data to the frontend.